PedanticHacker/ReChess/README.md

 ```

 > :memo: On macOS, all *pip* commands start with `pip3`, not `pip`.
-That's a minor quirk that you need to be aware of.
+That's a minor quirk to be aware of.

 ## How can I launch ReChess?